 New resources for parents during coronavirus

-Over the last few months we have been working with local parents and Community and Maternity Champions to produce useful resources for parents during coronavirus.
+Since the start of the pandemic we have been working with local parents and Community and Maternity Champions to produce useful resources for parents during coronavirus

-The Royal College of Paediatrics and Child Health produced this helpful poster.
-The poster has advice for parents and carers on what to do if a child is unwell or injured during coronavirus.
-On the back of the poster you will find helpful links and answers to the frequently asked questions we have heard from parents.
+The Royal College of Paediatrics and Child Health produced this poster with advice on what to do if a child is unwell or injured during coronavirus.
+On the back of the poster you will find helpful links and answers to the frequently asked questions we have heard from parents

 Updated 7 June 2020

 Answers to common concerns about vaccines and more information on the risks from some of the main diseases covered by routine vaccinations

 Answering questions on the influenza vaccine for children

 A flowchart to help parents to spot the symptoms of coronavirus and decide when to keep their child off school at the moment.